Microangiopathic Hemolytic Anemia: Symptoms, Causes, And Treatment

 Depending on the results of the above tests, further testing may be needed to identify the underlying cause of the MAHA, such as an infection or autoimmune disorder.

-This series of tests help to find which treatment course is best for the patient.
+This series of tests helps to find which treatment course is best for the patient.

 Microangiopathic Hemolytic Anemia Treatment